exonum/exonum-java-binding/CONTRIBUTING.md

   To install a specific Rust version, use `rustup install 1.32.0` command.
   * The [system dependencies](https://exonum.com/doc/version/0.10/get-started/install/) of Exonum.
   You do _not_ need to manually fetch and compile Exonum.
-  * For automatic packaging of the EJB App you also need `CMake` installed in your system.
+  * For automatic packaging of the EJB App you need [CMake](https://cmake.org/) installed in your system.
 Also on Mac you need a `coreutils` package installed.

 ### Building